LuYang-2023/Insulator-defect-detection/README.md

 ## EGC Schematic Diagram
-The EGC module structure diagram will be released after the paper is published.
+The lightweight convolutional module EGC incorporates the design philosophies of GhostNet and C2f modules, significantly enhancing the capture of key information in detection targets through the ECA attention mechanism.
+The structural diagram of the EGC module is shown below.

 ## LiteYOLO-ID Schematic Diagram
 The LiteYOLO-ID architecture diagram will be released after the paper is published.